beast-dev/doc/tutorials/howtos/beast_tip_dates.md

 {% include note.html content="If the dates are actually ages (i.e., time since the present) they can be specified as negative numbers.
 In this case, zero will be assumed to be the present day." %}

-## Extracting Dates from Taxon Labels
+## Extracting dates from taxon labels

 BEAUti can also be parsed when encoded in taxon labels (such as is the case in this RSV data set).
 To do this, press the `Guess Dates` button (probably a bit mis-named as the procedure won't be guessing).
 Clicking this will make the following dialog box appear: